fengyuwu/RESTful-API/README.md

 ---------------
 1. Visit https://github.com/fengyuwu/RESTful-API
 2. Locate  and click the <>Code button on the top right section
-3. Navigate to the HTTP tab, and copy URL to clipboard
+3. Navigate to the HTTP tab, and copy the URL to the clipboard
 4. Open Visual Studio 2022 (install .Net 6.0 first)
 5. On the Getter Started menu, Select Clone a repository
 6. Paste the URL to the repository location input box